Kirky-X/xlink/docs/FAQ.md

 ```

 **Runtime Requirements:**
-- XPush requires a Tokio runtime
+- xlink requires a Tokio runtime
 - Use `#[tokio::main]` or `tokio::spawn` for async execution

 **Best Practices:**